ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-08-flask-redis-celery-mcdo.md

 knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge).
 This time, let's step back and do an ELI5[^1] on how these technologies relate to one another.

-In this blogpost, I'll explain why we need Flask, Celery, and Redis by sharing my adventures in buying McNuggets from Mcdonalds.
+<span class="firstcharacter">I</span>n this blogpost, I'll explain why we need Flask, Celery, and Redis by sharing
+my adventures in buying McNuggets from Mcdonalds.
 Using these three (or technologies similar to them) is integral to web backend development so that we can scale our applications.